abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-01.md

 5. You will be navigated to the familiar **Power BI Service Home page**.

 6. We assume you are familiar with the layout of Power BI Service.
-If you have any questions, please do not hesitate to ask the instructor.

-Currently, you are in **My Workspace**.
+If you have any questions, please do not hesitate to ask the instructor.Currently, you are in **My Workspace**.
 To work with Fabric items, you will need a trial license and a workspace that has Fabric license.
 Let’s set this up.

 7. On the top right corner of the screen, select the **user** **icon**.